-If the member has pre-1 April 2015 membership the retrospective pay will result in a recalculation of the final year’s pensionable pay and any pension already paid in respect of the pre-2015 membership (or the underpin) will need to be recalculated and arrears of pension paid.
+If the member has pre-1 April 2015 membership the retrospective pay will result in a recalculation of the final year’s pensionable pay and any pension already paid in respect of the pre-2015 membership will need to be recalculated and arrears of pension paid.
+The same will apply to any pension protected by the underpin.

 2009 Scheme processes